Fossil Pokémon

 Dracovish

-Dracovish is a double kind Water/Dragon Fossil Pokémon presented in Generation VIII.
+Dracovish is a Fossil Pokémon that is both a Water and a Dragon type.
+It was introduced in Generation VIII.

-Dracovish is a half breed fossil Pokémon.
-It comprises of the top of the fish fossil and the back legs and tail of the dino fossil.
+Dracovish is a Pokémon that is a half breed of fossils.
+It is made up of the fish fossil’s head and the dinosaur fossil’s back legs and tail.

-Dracovish is said to have been the peak hunter of now is the right time because of its amazing legs and jaws, and the capacity to run at speeds surpassing 40 mph (60 km/h).
-Notwithstanding, it couldn’t inhale except if it was submerged.
+People say that the Dracovish was the best hunter of now is the right time because it had great legs and jaws and could run faster than 40 mph (60 km/h).
+Even so, it couldn’t breathe unless it was underwater.

 14. Arctozolt